Marechal Deodoro, Alagoas

-Marechal Deodoro is a municipality and an important tourist center of Alagoas, Brazil.
+Marechal Deodoro (/Central northeastern portuguese pronunciation: [maɾɛˈʃɐw dɛɔˈdɔɾʊ]/) is a municipality and an important tourist center of Alagoas, Brazil.
 Its population is 52,380 (2020) and its area is 334 km2.
 The town was the first capital of Alagoas state.

 History

 The city was founded as Vila Madalena in 1611, and features a number of historical buildings from the colonial period.
 It was also referred to as Alagoas, or the City of Alagoas.
 The first president of the Republic of Brazil, Marshal (Marechal) Deodoro da Fonseca, was born in Vila Madalena; the city was later renamed in his honour.